Abhidnya05/Project1Group1/README.md

 Members : Talieh, Yared, Peter, Abhi

-Trying to understand footfall and housing sales from melbouurne cbd and as you go out from the cbd

-Data Analysis Proposal

 Aim :

-The aim of this project is to investigate Melbourne's Housing market sales and transportation data by city council areas.
+The aim of this project is to investigate Melbourne's Housing market sales & transportation data by city council areas and find the correlation between them

 Description:

-In this project, we will analyse the footfall of each city council area and compare it with each area's house and apartment sales.
-Separting the different modes of transport and investigating specifically into trains to hopefully identify if there is a trend between the footfall and sales of houses/apartments in Melbourne.
-A deeper dive into both dataset will be used to identify other possible trends.
+In this project, we will analyse the footfall of each city council area (we will make a group of metro stations per city council area) and compare it with each area's plot, house apartment and total sals.
+Separting the different modes of transport and investigating specifically into trains to identify if there is a trend between the footfall and sale of houses/apartments in Melbourne.
+A deeper dive into both dataset will be used to identify other possible trends as well.

 Data Sources